TabbycatDebate/tabbycat/docs/install/docker.rst

 If using the Docker App
 -----------------------

-*These instructions apply if you installed the Docker App, i.e., if you are using Mac OS X, Linux or Windows Pro/Enterprise/Education.*
+*These instructions apply if you installed the Docker App, i.e., if you are using macOS, Linux or Windows Pro/Enterprise/Education.*

 .. rst-class:: spaced-list